TinaTangTingting/Eclipse/README.md

 Note: this setup was only tested on Cora, Citeseer, Chameleon dataset due to resource constraints in the provided VMs.

 In general, the code can be executed on CPU or GPU.
-The CPU memory should be larger than 8GB to avoid Out-of-Memory error when executing on Pubmed and facebook page dataset.
+The CPU memory should be at least 32GB to avoid Out-of-Memory error when executing on Pubmed and facebook page dataset.
 For all other datasets, 8GB CPU memory is sufficient.

 ---